nvoynov/creq/README.md

 #### Check errors

-Creq can check requirements repository for duplicate requirement ids and wrong links.
-To demonstrate these features, run the next commands (I hope you already have `content.md` and `feature.md` files) and see the output.
+Creq can check requirements repository for duplicate requirement ids; wrong links, parents and child_order attribute.
+To quickly see this feature in action, run the next commands (I hope you already have `content.md` and `feature.md` files) and see the output.

     $ cp req/feature1.md req/feature2.md
     $ creq chk